Arabic Version A (The Seven Viziers)

 From The Seven Sages of Rome

-There is some variation within each of the above groups.
-The independent Seven Viziers redactions, discussed below, demonstrate some variation in the number and order of stories contained within them.
+The different Arabic Version A manuscripts, listed here, also demonstrate some variation in the number and order of stories contained within them.
 For example, the earliest surviving independent Seven Viziers text - c.
 1535, edited by Ateş in the appendix to his edition of Sindbad-name (1948), found in the Ali Paşa Library in Istanbul - contains the 21 stories listed below.
-Other later versions from the 18th century, including Bibliothèque nationale de France, Arabe 3670 and Paris Bibliothèque nationale de France, Arabe 3639 edited by Basset in 1903, include 24 stories instead.
-Notably, they include some stories - e.g. Curiositas, Imago, Capsa - that appear infrequently elsewhere in the tradition.
+Other later versions from the 18th century, including Bibliothèque nationale de France, Arabe 3670 and Paris Bibliothèque nationale de France, Arabe 3639 translated by Basset in 1903, include 24 stories instead.
+Notably, they include some stories - e.g. Curiositas, Imago, Capsa - that appear infrequently (if at all) elsewhere in the tradition.

 Language and Composition